 In summary, it is the combination of their large force and power outputs and similarities to sporting movements which leads exercise professionals to believe Olympic Weightlifting can have a large dynamic correspondence with sport-specific performances.

 Having read the previous sections, it is clear why strength and conditioning coaches will often use Olympic Weightlifting to improve athletic performance.
-However, these lifts are only be used for improving athletic performance, but also as a tool to monitoring performance and the effectiveness of their training programme.
+However, these lifts are only used for improving athletic performance, but also as a tool for monitoring performance and the effectiveness of their training programme.

 Recall earlier that there are seven independent qualities that contribute to an athlete’s ability to generate power (9):